Ethanosaure/hackers-poulette/README.md

 # PHP Project

-creating a contact support web page.
+creation of a contact support web page containing :
+-html form
-containing html form with php functions to send and access to database.
+-php functions to send and access to database
+-validation and sanitized inputs
+-honeypot
+-CSS
+-possibility to send image on the form

+The site has been deployed on webhost.

 ## screenshot